morningsd/employees-workload-service/README.md

-# employees-workload-sevice
+# employees-workload-service
-Spring core project to keep track of employees and their workload by department.
+Spring core application to keep track of employees and their workload by department